h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 Now that we know that bias is introduced to an extent at the global level let us explore how disparity and bias are generated in particular instances now that we know that huge disparities and injustices exist between racial groups.

-In the DAI Model tab, click on the sensitivity analysis visual, the following should appear:
+In the 'DAI Model' tab, click on the sensitivity analysis visual, the following should appear:

 ![sensitivity-analysis-1](assets/sensitivity-analysis-1.jpg)